-(p) Convertible debt
+(o) Convertible debts

-Convertible loans are separated into their liability and equity components on the consolidated statements of financial position.
+Convertible loans are separated into their liability and equity components on the condensed interim consolidated financial statements of financial position.
 The liability component is initially recognized at fair value, determined as the net present value of future payments of interest and principal, discounted at the market rate for similar non-convertible liabilities at the time of issue.
 The liability component is recognized at amortized cost, using the effective interest method, until extinguished upon conversion or maturity.
-If a security or instrument becomes convertible only upon the occurrence of a future event outside the control of the Company, or, is convertible from inception, but contains conversion terms that change upon the occurrence of a future event, then any contingent beneficial conversion feature is measured and recognized when the triggering event occurs and contingency has been resolved.
+If a security or instrument becomes convertible only upon the occurrence of a future event outside the control of the Company, or, is convertible from inception, but contains conversion feature is measured and recognized when the triggering event occurs and contingency has been resolved.
 The fair value of the equity component of the convertible loan is estimated using the residual method in which the difference between the face value of the instrument and the fair value of the debt component is allocated as the fair value of the equity component.

-(q) Accounting for government grants and disclosure of government assistance
+(p) Accounting for Government Grants and Disclosure of Government Assistance

-The Company classifies forgivable loans, or the forgivable portion thereof, from the government as government assistance when there is a reasonable assurance that the Group will meet the terms for forgiveness on the loan.
+The Company classifies forgivable loans, or the forgivable portion thereof, from the government as government assistance when there is a reasonable assurance that the Company will meet the terms for forgiveness on the loan.
 If this threshold is not met, the Company classifies forgivable loans as loan payable, measured initially at fair value in accordance with IFRS 9, Financial Instruments.

-(r) Warrants
+(q) Warrants

 The Company has adopted a residual value method with respect to the measurement of shares and warrants issued as private placement units.
-The residual value method first allocates value to the more easily measurable component based on fair value and then the residual value, if any, to the less easily measurable component.
+The residual value method first allocates value to the more easily measurable component based on fair value and then the residual value, if any, to the less easily measureable component.
 The fair value of the common shares issued in a private placement is determined to be the more easily measurable component and are valued at their fair value, as determined by the closing quoted bid price on the day prior to the announcement date.
 The balance, if any, is allocated to the attached warrants.
-Any fair value attributed to the warrants is recorded as warrant reserve.
+Any fair value attributed to the warrants is recorded as share-based payments reserve.

-In accordance with IFRS, a contract to issue a variable number of shares fails to meet the definition of equity and must instead be classified as a derivative liability and measured at fair value with changes in fair value recognized in the consolidated statements of loss and comprehensive loss at each periodend.
+In accordance with IFRS, a contract to issue a variable number of shares fails to meet the definition of equity and must instead be classified as a derivative liability and measured at fair value with changes in fair value recognized in the condensed interim consolidated statements of comprehensive loss at each period-end.
 The derivative liabilities will ultimately be converted into the Company's equity (common shares) when the warrants are exercised, or will be extinguished on the expiry of the outstanding warrants, and will not result in the outlay of any cash by the Company.
 Immediately prior to exercise, the warrants are remeasured at their estimated fair value.
 Upon exercise, the intrinsic value is transferred to share capital (the intrinsic value is the share price at the date the warrant is exercised less the exercise price of the warrant).
-Any remaining fair value is recorded through the consolidated statements of loss and comprehensive loss as part of the change in estimated fair value of derivative warrant liabilities.
+Any remaining fair value is recorded through the condensed interim consolidated statements of comprehensive loss as part of the change in estimated fair value of derivative warrant liabilities.